 5. Roles That Play an Important Role in MVP(Minimum Viable Product) Development

 Some of the businesses need an early testing opportunity with their product idea which is not possible with other development methodologies, unlike MVP.
 Because when you go for MVP development process, it allows companies to draw business hypotheses at an early stage with a minimum feature set and develop an application as per core user interest.
 This will make the app popular and convenient at the beginning itself.
 Additionally, this will enhance the software idea in the development stage itself and will improve business processes and eliminate poor performance concerns.
 Some of the roles that play a major part in the development process using MVP is enlisted below

 Product Owner- He is the sole decision-maker of the developing product.
 His vision and aims are what converted into an application.

 Business Analyst- His team is behind the client’s work from product concept, functional specifications, and app development roadmap.
 They perform all competitor research, market research, and after gathering feedback come down to a conclusion of building this app.

 Project manager – He is the one implementing the software idea in the process of MVP development.
 This role acts as a mediator between the development team and the product owners.
 He/She is the one responsible for taking complete responsibility for the whole product development process.

 Product designer- This role is responsible for the visual aspect of your solution.
 The software designers are working on wireframes, user experience, negative feedback, and the interface of your software.

 Software developers – They take up all the responsibility of coding, creates the architecture, and executes all necessary features within the software product.

-QA Testers- This role is responsible for software testing of the developed application and would take out bugs by implementing QA best practices and identify performance concerns to ensure the app performs at its best.
+QA Testers- This role is responsible for software testing of the developed application and would take out bugs and identify performance concerns to ensure the app performs at its best.